 The Guidelines for a Palliative Approach to Aged Care in the Community (COMPAC)

 This free online training is designed for the Australian health context, and is available to participants by simply creating an account and logging in.
-This project is funded by the Department of Health and is developed by AHHA, with input from industry and other specialists.
+This project is funded by the Australian Government Department of Health and is developed by the Australian Healthcare and Hospitals Association (AHHA), with input from industry and other specialists.

 This package of online training is comprised of two groups of modules: